flipperdevices/docs/en/content/usage/general/flashing-firmware.md

 2. Release :flp-btn-back:, but keep holding :flp-btn-left: for one more second
 3. Release :flp-btn-left:

-The display should turn off and the LED lights up in blue color, meaning you are in DFU Mode.
+The display should turn off, and the LED lights up in blue color, meaning you are in DFU Mode.

 Connect your Flipper Zero to the PC over USB.